-The past 11 years saw debt held by the public nearly double as a share of GDP, bringing it to a level not seen since shortly after World War II.
-The projections in this Financial Report indicate that if policy remains unchanged, the debt-to-GDP ratio will steadily increase and soon far exceed historical levels, which implies current policy is not sustainable and must ultimately change.
+The projections in this Financial Report indicate that if policy remains unchanged, the debt-to-GDP ratio will steadily increase throughout the projection period and beyond, which implies current policy under this report's assumptions is not sustainable and must ultimately change.
 Subject to the important caveat that policy changes are not so abrupt that they slow economic growth, the sooner policies are put in place to avert these trends, the smaller are the adjustments necessary to return the nation to a sustainable fiscal path, and the lower the burden of the debt will be to future generations.